emezeske/lein-cljsbuild/README.md

 See the `example-projects` directory for a couple of simple examples of how to use lein-cljsbuild.

-Also, see the `example.project.clj` file in this directory for an exhaustive list of all options supported by lein-cljsbuild.
+Also, see the `sample.project.clj` file in this directory for an exhaustive list of all options supported by lein-cljsbuild.

 ## Configuration